Ateneo–La Salle rivalry: UAAP

 For the first time in UAAP history, Ateneo and La Salle met each other at the UAAP Season 74 women's volleyball finals.
 The De La Salle Lady Spikers became the first volleyball team ever to automatically enter the UAAP Finals with a thrice-to-beat advantage after sweeping the elimination round.
 On the other hand, the Ateneo Lady Eagles, consistently ranked second throughout much of the elimination round (with losses to La Salle, twice, and UST in the second round), defeated the third-seeded (and previous season's runner-up) UST Tigresses in the semifinals in four sets.
 This marks Ateneo's first entry to the UAAP volleyball finals since the school's 1978 admission into the UAAP.

 Game One of the Finals was won by Ateneo in four sets, 23–25, 28–26, 25–23, 25–17, marking the first recorded Ateneo victory in any UAAP volleyball championship series while halting then-league record of 24 consecutive wins by La Salle (dating back from Season 73).
 La Salle went on to recover in Game Two in four sets, 23–25, 25–21, 26–24, 25–18, before sweeping Ateneo in Game Three, 25–16, 25–22, 25–13, to finish off the series in three games and win their second consecutive (and seventh overall) UAAP women's volleyball championship title.
-Abigail Maraño of La Salle was named as Most Valuable Player (MVP) of the Season, while then-graduating La Salle team captain Charleen Cruz is currently the only women's volleyball player in UAAP history to win multiple and consecutive Finals Most Valuable Player (MVP) awards.
+Abigail Maraño of La Salle was named as Most Valuable Player (MVP) of the Season, while then-graduating La Salle team captain Charleen Cruz is the first volleyball player in UAAP history to win multiple and consecutive Finals Most Valuable Player (MVP) awards.